jeanlange/whisperer_example/README.md

-This repository is an example of how [Whisperer gem](https://github.com/dnesteryuk/whisperer) can be used for generating Vcr fixtures.
-To generate fixtures from all fixture builders you have to launch:
+This repository is an example how [Whisperer gem](https://github.com/dnesteryuk/whisperer) can be used for generating Vcr cassettes.

+To generate cassettes from all cassette builders you have to launch:

 ```shell
   rake whisperer:fixtures:generate_all